 Who would have thought.

 I kind of wonder why no one else talks about this.
 They never discussed this in our marriage counseling.
 My girlfriends never complain about their husbands caring about decorating.
-My dad never gave a fuss about how my mom decorated.
+My dad never gave a fuss about how my mom decorated, even if it had hanging egg chairs.
 Was J different than most guys for wanting to keep his poster of the Hurricanes winning the Stanley Cup and displaying it proudly in our home?

 I started to get jealous of wives whose husbands let them do whatever they wanted.
 Paint their bathroom pink.
 Add ruffles to every curtain.
 Hang pictures of flowers on the walls.
 So maybe that’s not my style, but by golly what if it was!
 Why can’t my husband not care about the decorating and be like those guys?
 (For the record, it’s dangerous talk when you start using the phrase “Why can’t my husband….”
 Don’t do it, ladies.)